 The Census Bureau subtracts the number of resident deaths from the number of resident births annually for each county in the U.S., to derive growth due to natural increase.
 Births are tabulated by residence of the mother, regardless of where the birth occurred.
 Similarly, deaths are tabulated by the most recent residence of the decedent, not where the death occurred.
 Birth and death certificates from the National Center for Health Statistics are used as the data source.
 The data on births and deaths are generally considered to be the most reliable part of the components of change analysis.

 Net domestic migration represents the net exchange between a county and other counties in the 50 states.
 This component is estimated for three age groups (0 to 17, 18-64 years and 65 years and older).
 For those 0 to 64, the Bureau uses data on filers and dependents from Federal income tax returns supplied by the Internal Revenue Service (IRS).
-In-migrants and out-migrants between counties and non-movers are identified by comparing the addresses of income tax filers from year to year to determine residence at two points in time.
-For example, to produce the July 1, 2013 estimates, the addresses of tax filers are compared for 2011 and 2012.
-In-migrants to a county were defined as those with an address in the county in 2012, but outside the county in 2011; out-migrants are those with an address in the county in 2011, but outside the county in 2012; and individuals who filed tax returns at the same address at both points in time are non-migrants.
+In-migrants and out-migrants between counties, and non-movers are identified by comparing the addresses of income tax filers from year-to-year to determine residence at two points in time.
+For example, to produce the July 1, 2014 estimates, the addresses of tax filers are compared for 2012 and 2013.
+In-migrants to a county were defined as those with an address in the county in 2013, but outside the county in 2012; out-migrants are those with an address in the county in 2012, but outside the county in 2013; and individuals who filed tax returns at the same address at both points in time are non-migrants.
 Since every U.S. resident may not file or be claimed as an exemption on a tax return, these data cannot be used to directly estimate the number of county-to- county migrants.
-Instead a net domestic migration rate needs to be calculated by taking the difference between the numbers of in- and out-migrants (net-migrants) and dividing it by the sum of the non-movers and out-migrants.2 Because many retired persons do not file tax returns, the Census uses addresses from Medicare enrollment data in much the same way as they use IRS data to determine domestic migration for the population 65 years and over.
+Instead a net domestic migration rate needs to be calculated by taking the difference between the numbers of in- and out-migrants (net-migrants) and dividing it by the sum of the non-movers and out-migrants.2 Because many retired persons do not file tax returns, the Census Bureau uses addresses from Medicare enrollment data in much the same way as they use IRS data to determine domestic migration for the population 65 years and over.

 1While there is little doubt that New York City has experienced a substantial population increase post-2010, it is probably overstated.
 Brooklyn and Queens likely experienced an undercount in the 2010 Census, the result of misclassifying housing units as vacant.
 A conservative estimate is that this problem understated the population of the two boroughs by 65,000 persons.
 This means that the population of the city in 2010 was easily in excess of 8,240,000 – and not the 8,175,100 base from the 2010 enumeration that is used in the calculations of change.